-During 2017 and 2018, the Company has considered its operational funding needs, future development initiatives and its dividend distribution plan and is permanently reinvesting all but US\$172.2 million and US\$374.4 million of its PRC subsidiaries earnings as at December 31, 2017 and 2018 respectively.
-Accordingly, the Company accrued deferred income tax liabilities of US\$21.9 million and US\$37.4 million for the withholding tax liability associated with the distribution of retained earnings that are not permanently reinvested as at December 31, 2017 and 2018, respectively.
-As of December 2017 and 2018, the total amount of undistributed earnings from the Company's PRC subsidiaries that are considered to be permanently reinvested were US\$547.0 million and US\$227.2 million, and the related unrecognized deferred tax liabilities were approximately US\$54.7 million and US\$22.7 million, respectively.
+During 2018 and 2019, the Company has considered its operational funding needs, future development initiatives and its dividend distribution plan and is permanently reinvesting all but US\$374.4 million and US\$491.7 million of its PRC subsidiaries earnings as at December 31, 2018 and 2019 respectively.
+Accordingly, the Company accrued deferred income tax liabilities of US\$37.4 million and US\$49.2 million for the withholding tax liability associated with the distribution of retained earnings that are not permanently reinvested as at December 31, 2018 and 2019, respectively.
+As of December 31, 2018 and 2019, the total amount of undistributed earnings from the Company's PRC subsidiaries that are considered to be permanently reinvested were US\$227.2 million and US\$283.7 million, and the related unrecognized deferred tax liabilities were approximately US\$22.7 million and US\$28.4 million, respectively.
 The Company's remaining subsidiaries do not have retained earnings for all the periods presented.

 In assessing the ability to realize the deferred tax assets, the Group has considered whether it is more likely than not that some portion or all of the deferred tax assets will not be realized.
 The ultimate realization of deferred tax assets is dependent upon the generation of future taxable income during the periods in which those temporary differences become deductible.
-Accordingly, the Group recorded valuation allowances amounting US\$6,706,131 and US\$5,941,941 as of December 31, 2017 and 2018, respectively.
+Accordingly, the Group recorded valuation allowances amounting US\$5,941,941 and US\$28,022,499 as of December 31, 2018 and 2019, respectively.

-15. Share-based compensation
+16. Share-based compensation

-As of December 31, 2018, the Company has three share-based compensation plans under which awards may be granted to both employees and non-employees, namely, the 2007 Long Term Incentive Plan (the "2015 Plan"), 2015 Long Term Incentive Plan (the "2015 Plan"), and 2014 Restricted Stock Unit Plan (the "2014 RSU Plan").
-Compensation cost of US\$3,382,628 (2016: US\$7,828,255, 2017: US\$4,894,478) was recorded in general and administrative expenses with a corresponding credit to additional paid-in capital and payroll and welfare payable in the year ended December 31, 2018.
-The compensation cost is regarded as a permanent difference for income tax purposes as the options were granted by the Company, which is registered in the Cayman Islands, a tax free jurisdiction.
+As of December 31, 2019, the Company primarily has three share-based compensation plans under which awards may be granted to both employees and non-employees, namely, the 2007 Long Term Incentive Plan (the "2007 Plan"), 2015 Long Term Incentive Plan (the "2015 Plan"), and 2014 Restricted Stock Unit Plan (the "2014 RSU Plan").
+On 31 January 2019, Cayman Property Management Service (Cayman) Ltd., a subsidiary of the Company, operates a restricted share award scheme (the "Scheme").
+On September 28, 2019, the Company approved the employee stock option plan of Xinchuang Technology Co.
+Ltd. ("Xinchuang Technology").
+Compensation cost of US\$5,621,588 (2017: US\$4,894,478, 2018: US\$3,382,628) was recorded in general and administrative expenses with a corresponding credit to additional paid-in capital in the year ended December 31, 2019.
+The compensation cost is primarily regarded as a permanent difference for income tax purposes as relevant equity awards were mainly granted by the Company and a subsidiary, which are registered in the Cayman Islands, a tax-free jurisdiction.
 Hence, no tax benefit was recognized upon the recognition of compensation cost.
 The Company has a policy of using authorized shares in the existing pool to satisfy any future exercise of share options and shares repurchased held by a third party trustee to satisfy the RSUs granted under the 2014 RSU Plan.